-Here’s an example daily schedule from when I was following 30 Days of Discipline:
+Here’s an example daily schedule from when I was doing a 30-day discipline challenge:

 It’s just like a blueprint for the day.
 With a schedule like this you never need to spend time thinking “What should I do now?” because you just go to the next item on the list.
 All the thinking is done in advance, so when the time comes for action you just follow the plan.

 Here’s what a more normal schedule might have looked like from when I was a student: